Scientific Research Red Light Therapy

 https://www.nature.com/articles/s42003-023-05630-3

-• Population: Diabetic mice.
+• Population: Diabetic mouse models.

-• Intervention: Transcranial PPE.
+• Intervention: Transcranial PBM.

-• Main findings:
+• Key findings:

-• Improved insulin therapy effects
+• Improved effectiveness of insulin therapy

-• Altered microglial activity
+• Altered microglial activity (inflammation modulation)

-• Type: Preclinical animal model.
+• Study type: Preclinical animal research.

 1. Cassano P., et al. Transcranial photobiomodulation for major depressive disorder — pilot RCT (2018)